dineshkummarc/mvc.js/README.md

 Models are used to store data, process business logic, and maintain state.

 To create models in mvc.js you define a collection of models in the config object passed to the create function.
-Each model is registered as a dependency based on it's key and should have define a facade object, which defines a public API.
+Each model is registered as a dependency based on it's key and should define a public API to manipulate it's data.

 This example registers a `cart` model and defines an API for setting and retrieving it's data.